log10-io/log10/cli_docs.md

 To leverage your feedback and use AI to generate more feedback automatically, use [`log10 feedback predict`](#log10-feedback-predict).
 Please refer to this [doc](https://log10.io/docs/feedback/auto_feedback) for more details.

+To get auto generated feedback for a completion, use [`log10 feedback autofeedback get`](#log10-feedback-autofeedback-get)

 ## CLI References

 ### Completions